PA1RVR/orthomod/doc/ChannelIdentity.md

 names.
 OrthoMod does not require call signs anywhere, and facilitates the random forms at the same level of functionality.
-The representation of the call sign in its smallest UTF-8 form is used to identify a radio amateur, plus an uppercase hex digit to identify a station, with 0 as the default station.
-For PA1RVR, the complete default code is then the string "PA1RVR0".
+The representation of the call sign in its smallest UTF-8 form is used to identify a radio amateur, plus a dash and decimal number to identify a station, with 0 as the default station, but still mentioned explicitly.
+For PA1RVR, the complete default code is then the string "PA1RVR-0".

 In both cases, the code would designate an end point, not a channel.
 When communication is sent outside of a connection, then the identity